cfpb/consumerfinance.gov/docs/filterable-lists.md

 #### FilterableListForm

 This is the base form that the vast majority of cf.gov uses for filterable lists.
 It defines the core fields that are visible on the form as well as functions to assist in setting initial data and sanitizing form input.
 The important information regarding `FilterableListForm` is that it defines the function `get_page_set`, which is responsible for invoking a search query.
-The logic regarding how to pass categories into the search object is due to the previously mentioned `CategoryFilterableListMixin`, which modifies the initial search parameters to enforce a category search if and only if the `filterable_categories` list is passed into the form when initialized.
+The logic regarding how to pass categories into the search object is due to the previously mentioned `CategoryFilterableMixin`, which modifies the initial search parameters to enforce a category search if and only if the `filterable_categories` list is passed into the form when initialized.

 #### EnforcementActionsFilterForm